CSCfi/csc-user-guide/docs/support/tutorials/gromacs-throughput.md

 you're running high-throughput workflows or jobs such as replica exchange, umbrella sampling or adaptive weight histogram (AWH) free energy simulations using Gromacs.

+Another utility of `multidir` is that it can be used to increase the GPU efficiency of small systems.
+By launching multiple trajectories per GPU, the combined throughput

 An example `multidir.sh` batch script for running a `multidir` Gromacs job is provided below.
 This example adapts the production part of the [lysozyme tutorial](http://www.mdtutorials.com/gmx/lysozyme/) by considering 8